graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification_final.md

 3. Download button
    1. R11: The user shall download the files to the user's computer by pressing the download button.
-   2. R12: The download button shall download the file to the downloads folder in File Explorer on the user's computer.
+   2. R12: The download button shall download the file to the Downloads or saved_transcripts folder in File Explorer on the user's computer.
    3. R13: By clicking the download button, the application shall prompt the user to name the document they saved.
    4. R14: The download button shall have an arrow pointing downwards to a line to indicate a file being downloaded.
    5. R15: The download button shall be in the upper right corner of the GUI.